decentralizedsecurity/bls-hsm/README.md

 Those two tools are provided as separate nRF Connect projects and requiere a nRF5340DK or a nRF9160DK board to run.
 They relay in the `secure_partition` project, that is run the secure world and contains blst function calls that involve private keys, using Trusted Firmware-M (TF-M).

-Apart from those tools, we also provide a port of them that can be run without the need of ARM TrustZone and instead of exposing the functionality over the serial port, use a TCP socket:

-- `cli-socket`.
-- `remote-signer-socket`.

-Those two tools can be build and run in Linux, MacOS and Windows directly, and would allow anyone to test our project before considering buying a supported hardware.

 Lastly, we have also implemented a simple remote signer in Go that uses our CLI as backend.

 - `remote-signer-go`.

 ## Dependencies :link:

 We have developed this project using the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK), which is based on the Zephyr RTOS.
 In order to install the required dependencies it is recommended to follow this [guide](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_assistant.html).
-Currently, only 2.0.0 version of the toolchain is supported.
+Currently, only 2.2.0 version of the toolchain is supported.
 If you are using Linux, you can try the script `linux_dependencies.sh` to install all the required dependencies, although we recommend following the official guide.

 In order to build the [Blst](https://github.com/supranational/blst) library, we provide the script `build_libs.sh`, that clones and builds the library in Linux providing the ARM compiler as a parameter.
 If you are using other operating system you can try building the library using the scripts provided by suprational in their repo.